simple-ai-opensource/simple-or/CONTRIBUTING.rst

     $ pip install --extra-index-url https://testpypi.python.org/pypi simpleor

-If all is well, merge the testing branch into master and deploy to PyPI.
+If all is well, merge the testing branch into master with similar commands as above.
+This triggers a workflow that deploys the distribution to PyPI.